shoeffner/monty/02_VariablesAssignmentsFunctions/slides.md

 \note{
 - Watch out for indentation
 - Take care of enough whitespace around a function (at least one line above and below)
-- You can have arbitrarily many parameters
+- You can have arbitrarily many arguments
 - We will discuss functions in much more details soon, but for now this should be sufficient
 }